puppetlabs/contributor-summit-project/RESOURCES.md

 downloaded materials and some will be provided as short one-on-one chats or video consultations.

-Obviously, not all of these resources make sense for everyone or all projects, so we'll coordinate with you to make sure that you receive the help you need and that you're not burdened down with extra process that you don't need.
+Obviously, not all of these resources make sense for everyone or all projects.

-As you get started on your projects, we'll reach out via Slack or email to see how we can start collaborating.
-Unless you're crystal clear on your project direction and scope, we'll probably schedule a short meeting with one of our project or product managers to help you define that roadmap and scope out the initial project release that will spark the most community interest.
+Identify if any of these resources would be helpful for you and let us know.
+If there's something else that we can do, let us know that too.

+You're in the driver's seat!

 ## Project management coaching
 It can be hard to complete and ship a release on time if you don't have a vision